bvsrini/GettingAndCleaningData/code book.md

 ###Notes on the original (raw) data
 There are total 30 volunteers (or subjects) The train data set contains 70% of the volunteer population and the test data set contains 30%.
 So the train data set  contains activities 21 subjects (volunteers) and the test data set contains 9 subjects.
 There are 7352 observations on the train data set and 2947 observations on the test data set.
-Out of the total 10299 observations the no of observations per each subject and activity is not equal as seen below.
+Out of the total 10299 observations the no of observations for each subject is not equal as seen below.
 ``` R
 >  as.list(summarize (group_by(sel_data,Subjects),n()))